Cape Town Railway & Dock 2-4-0T: Cape Town Railway and Dock

-Very little is known about these locomotives and author Frank Holland could not find sufficient information about them to prepare a dimensional diagram, like he managed to do with virtually every other locomotive which is described in his publications of 1971 and 1972.
-In addition, very few photographs of them exist, since even the art of photography was still new technology at the Cape in the 1860s.
+Very little is known about these locomotives and author Frank Holland could not find sufficient information about them to prepare a dimensional diagram like he had with most other locomotives described in his publications of 1971 and 1972.
+In addition very few photographs of them exist, since photography was still new technology at the Cape in the 1860s.

 These three locomotives, together with the eight 0-4-2 tender locomotives, worked the Cape Town-Wynberg and Cape Town-Wellington lines respectively, from the time they were opened to traffic until well after the time the Cape Government Railways was established and the Wynberg Railway Company and Cape Town Railway and Dock Company ceased to exist.

 Cape Government Railways

 Following the passing of Cape Act no. 10 in December 1872, the Colonial government established the Cape Government Railways to undertake the management and construction of railways in the Cape of Good Hope.
 In 1873, it purchased the Cape Town-Wellington Railway for the sum of £773,000 and, in 1875, the Salt River-Wynberg line for the sum of £75,000.